mwendwa99/mtc_kitchen/README.md

 # How To Use

-To clone and run this template, ensure you have [Git](https://git-scm.com) and [npm](https://nodejs.org/en/) installed on your machine.
+To clone and run this web application, ensure you have [Git](https://git-scm.com) and [npm](https://nodejs.org/en/) installed on your machine.
 Follow these commands in your terminal:
 ```bash
 # Clone this repository
 $ git clone https://github.com/mwendwa99/mtc_kitchen.git